Frenet Curves and Successor Curves: Generic Parametrizations of the Helix and Slant Helix: Plane Curves, Helices and Slant Helices

-The integration constant $\Omega_0$ can be set arbitrarily because it only rotates the predecessor curve's moving frame.
-By setting $\Omega_0=-\phhi_0/\cos\theta$, we get $\phhi=-\cos\theta\,\mit\Omega$ and evaluation yields the expression above.
+which can be simplified as above (the first two components have been reflected for convenience).
 Parametrizations of principal normal and binormal can be obtained in the same way but are omitted here.

 The regular segments of the tangent image are slope lines with the principal normal as tangent.
 By construction, the unit Darboux vector of the slant helix is the binormal of a helix, which has constant slope (cf. theorem \ref{successor}).
-The function $\omega$ is the signed Lancret curvature.
-The Frenet apparatus thus constructed is generic, since along line segments, $\phhi=k\pi$ and $\phhi'=0$ so curvature and torsion both vanish. \end{proof}
+The Darboux vector is $\kappa_H B_H$ and the function $\omega=\kappa_H$ is the signed Lancret curvature.
+The Frenet apparatus thus constructed is generic, since along line segments, $\phhi'=0$ and therefore curvature and torsion both vanish. \end{proof}

 \begin{rems}[Natural Equations of Slant Helix]~\\ 1.
 The natural equations for slant helices derived above are of unrestricted generality.
-Any choice of a continuous function $\omega(s)$ and constants $\theta\in(0, \pi/2)$ and $\phhi_0\in\R$\, gives rise to a well-defined slant helix.
+Any choice of a continuous function $\phi(s)$ and constant $\theta\in(0, \pi/2)$ gives rise to a well-defined slant helix.

-2. It is easy to verify that under the assumption $\kappa \neq 0$, the natural equations are equivalent to the condition
+2. It is easy to verify that under the assumption $\kappa \neq 0$, the natural equations of the slant helix are equivalent to the condition

 This expression is equivalent to the {\em geodesic curvature} of the spherical image of the principal normal (see \cite{izumya}), which is part of a circle.